mpjovanovich/course-notes/content/SDEV140/assignments/git_basics.md

 ## 9. Check Status

+Run:

-Run: `git status`
+`git status`

 Note that the new file is _untracked_, so it does not show up in the output.
 Git only keeps track of changes to files that it has been told to track.

 ## 10. Stage the Modified File

+Run:

-Run: `git add hello.txt`
+`git add hello.txt`

 ## 11. Stage the New File

+Run:

-Run: `git add git-commands.txt`
+`git add git-commands.txt`

 _Note: you can also stage multiple files at once by running `git add file1.txt file2.txt`, or by using wildcards like `git add *.txt`._

 ## 12. Check Status

+Run:

-Run: `git status`
+`git status`

 You should now see the new and modified files listed in the output as "Changes to be committed".
+These files are now _staged_ for the next commit.

 ## 13. Commit the Changes

 Remember that the commit command requires a commit message.
 We add this in the text after the `-m` flag.

+Run:

-Run: `git commit -m "Modified hello.
+`git commit -m "Modified hello.
 Added new git commands file."`

 In professional practice, we would strive to write messages that are not redundant, but this is just an exercise.

+The files are now _committed_.

 ## 14. Check Status

+Run:

-Run: `git status`
+`git status`

 We now see "Your branch is ahead of 'origin/main' by 1 commit".
 Let's see what that means.